actions-marketplace-validations/jihyungSong_humancat/README.md

 # HumanCat Action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action is generated New person with cat.

 ## Inputs